1

 The Colorado Revised Statutes §29-20-301-306 places the responsibility on local governments to determine whether a development application has successfully demonstrated that it can ensure an adequate water supply defined as “sufficient for build out of the proposed development in terms of quality, quantity, dependability, and availability to provide a supply of water for the type of development proposed, and may include reasonable conservation measures and water demand management measures to account for hydrologic variability.”

-Recommendations for creating clear water adequacy requirements can be found in the Sonoran Institute’s Colorado Growing Water Smart Guidebook (pg.
+Additional recommendations for creating clear water adequacy requirements can be found in the Sonoran Institute’s Colorado Growing Water Smart Guidebook (pg.
 17) and the Water Savings Resource Guide and Model Provisions for the Colorado Headwaters Region (Chapter 2, pg.
 19), among other sources.

 Water dedication requirements